katajakasa/Utuputki2/INSTALL.MANUAL.md

 ### 1.1.
 Debian/Ubuntu

-1. `sudo apt-get install npm python2.7-dev python-pip python-virtualenv rabbitmq-server`.
+1. `sudo apt-get install npm python2.7-dev python-pip python-virtualenv rabbitmq-server ffmpeg`.
 Also install an SQL server of your choice (mysql and sqlite3 tested).
 A proper SQL server (like MySQL) is absolutely preferred!
 For help with RabbitMQ configuration, see below.
 2. Install bower, eg. `sudo npm install -g bower`.
 Please see